 MAKING SPACEHousing, Feminism and Urban Change

 Making Space is a project by Soft Fiction Projects developed during a month-residency at Guest Projects London, on July 2019.

 The project focuses on the particular history of feminism, housing and urban change in Hackney during the mid 1970’s.

-Re-visiting theoretical research and publicly funded social projects developed by the Matrix Feminist Design Co-Operative - authors of the book ‘Making Space: Women and the man-made environment’ - this project will explore the origins of a community of women who moved in squatted houses in the Hackney neighbourhood, in the late 1970’s, and the historical importance of this community in providing an opportunity for women to live autonomously, connected to wider feminist politics in London, and take control over their immediate build environment.
+Re-visiting theoretical research and publicly funded social projects developed by the Matrix Feminist Design Co-Operative - authors of the book ‘Making Space: Women and the man-made environment’ - this project will explore the origins of a community of women who moved in squatted houses in the Hackney neighbourhood in the late 1970’s.
+This community had an historical importance in providing opportunities for women (especially queer women and single mothers) to live autonomously, connecting with wider feminist politics in London and taking control over their immediate build environment.

 Research Images 1 and 2: credits ‘Making Space: Women and the man made environment’ by Matrix Design Studio, Pluto Press London 1984; pag.43: ‘urban obstacle courses’